 Wheatleigh is best enjoyed by families during the summer outdoor barbecue that’s usually on Wednesdays or in their more casual restaurant for lunch.
 Our children enjoyed lawn games with new friends and found plenty of food they enjoyed in the buffet.

 Full-Service Berkshire Resorts and Spas

 The best option for an authentic Lenox cottage experience with the kids had been Cranwell Resort and Spa, which has suites and junior suites perfect for families, an indoor pool, and other on-site recreation.
 But Hyatt’s Miraval brand is presently transforming the property into Miraval Berkshires, to rival Canyon Ranch down the street.

 The new wellness retreat is set to open soon.
-Guests can continue enjoying Cranwell through the end of the year, and then the resort will shut down in stages to transform.
+Guests can continue enjoying some of Cranwell’s rooms and suites, and then the resort will shut down in stages to transform.

 Other Berkshires Hotels of Note

 The Williams Inn, The Best Choice in Williamstown